OptimalKnight/Campsio/README.md

 3. Make your changes and commit them with descriptive commit messages
 4. Push your changes to your forked repository
 5. Submit a pull request to the original repository

+## Future Scope

+The project's scope can be furthur improved by implementing one or more of the following modifications,

+1. Addition of a superuser.